-Two weeks ago in this space I wondered if Americans are able any longer to resist change – even transformational change.
+Two weeks ago in this space (“Reflections on the Revolution in America”), I wondered if Americans are able any longer to resist change – even transformational change.

 Time will tell.